irufus/gdax-java/CONTRIBUTING.md

 }
 ```

-Now if you want to utilise some of the already implemented features of this codebase like getting your account details, you can autowire in the already existent (@)component `AccountService`
+If you want to utilise a current Service like getting your account details, you can autowire in the already existing (@)Component `AccountService`

 ```java
 @Component